 - Human-interventional studies that involve complementary therapies (e.g. aromatherapy, homeopathy, reflexology - examples: in the case of aromatherapy, a trial using a fragrant substance distilled from a plant (e.g. an essential oil from lavender), inhaled or applied during massage as a complementary treatment to reduce chronic pain and/or depression and/or stress);

-- Human-interventional studies that involve behavioural and/ or educational interventions designed to affect health;
+- Human-interventional studies that involve behavioural and/ or educational interventions designed to affect health or social care outcomes;

-The University will not confirm its sponsorship of a project until the initial quality assurance process for human-interventional studies has been completed.
+The University will not confirm its sponsorship of a project until the appropriate steps of the Research Governance Procedure have been completed.

 *Studies which fall into one or more of the following categories are required to follow the University’s Research Governance Procedure: